Sophie Reynolds

 Sophie Anne Reynoldson, known professionally as Sophie Reynolds (born April 2, 1999) is an American actress.
-She is known for her roles as Ashley Parker in Gamer's Guide to Pretty Much Everything and Isabel McKenna on L.A.'s Finest.
+She is best known for her roles as Ashley Parker in Gamer's Guide to Pretty Much Everything and Isabel McKenna on L.A.'s Finest.

 Life and career

-Reynolds was born as Sophie Anne Reynoldson on April 2, 1999.
-Reynolds grew up in Vancouver, Washington, a suburb of Portland, Oregon.
-She has an older brother, Owen.
-The family moved to Los Angeles when she was 15.
+Sophie Anne Reynoldson, professionally known as Sophie Reynolds, was born on April 2, 1999, in Portland, Oregon.
+She was raised in Vancouver, Washington, a suburb of Portland, Oregon.
+Reynoldson has an older brother named Owen.
+At the age of 15, her family relocated to Los Angeles, California.

 Reynolds started dancing at the age of three.
 She trained in ballet, jazz, contemporary, hip hop and tap dance.
 At the suggestion of her dance teachers, Sophie tried acting to expand her palate, eventually falling in love with the craft.

 She gained prominence through her role as Ashley Parker in the Disney XD series Gamer's Guide to Pretty Much Everything.
-In 2015 she starred in Mostly Ghostly: One Night in Doom House, an adaptation of a book by R.L.
+In 2015, she starred in Mostly Ghostly: One Night in Doom House, an adaptation of a book by R.L.
 Stine.
-In 2017 she joined the cast of Anna Akana's YouTube Red series Youth & Consequences.
-In 2019 she played the character of Isabel McKenna in the show L.A.'s Finest.
+In 2017, she joined the cast of Anna Akana's YouTube Red series Youth & Consequences.
+In 2019, she played the character of Isabel McKenna in the show L.A.'s Finest.